 I wanted good range, partly because I’m in Barcelona at the moment and it is a fantastic city to explore on a board so good range helps but also because not totally draining this kind of cell will increase the life span.

 Yesterday I did a run of 28 miles (45 KM) and I still had 2 bars left on the battery, that’s pretty good as it’s still winter here, not that it’s that cold I think it was around 14C (57F).
-The remote didn’t do as well and that tends to start complaining around the 20-mile mark but it’s easily charged while you stop for a coffee.
+The remote didn’t do as well and that tends to start complaining around the 20-mile mark but it’s easily charged while you stop for a coffee, I use this power pack because it charges really quick and has tons of capacity.

 It fits pretty well in my hand and the thumbwheel sits in a natural position.
 There is a little roll-on and a slight delay in communication but it’s hardly noticeable.